markrooney/kdb-templates/README.md

 - [Contact](#contact)

 ## Introduction

+**Please Note!** This project requires a C++17 compatible compiler to build as it's using constexpr and std::variant.
+You can check compiler compatiblility with these features at [cppreference.com](https://en.cppreference.com/w/cpp/compiler_support).

 A template library for efficiently converting to/from native C++ types to KDB without any knowledge of the underlying KDB apis.
 This is a header only library, so you do not need to install anything to use it in your project.
-You can just copy the `include` directory into your own project.
+You can just copy the `kdb.hpp` header in the `release` directory into your own project.

-The instructions below show how to build the benchmarking and test executables used for library development.

-**Please Note!** This project requires a C++17 compatible compiler to build as it's using constexpr and std::variant.
-You can check compiler compatiblility with these features at [cppreference.com](https://en.cppreference.com/w/cpp/compiler_support).

 ## Features